latest nhpb_banner 1__compressed2

 Help with Medical Bills

+• It remains widely used in congregations and community centers and has helped nearly 10 million people to date.
 In one example, participants in the Catholic Charities Bible Chapel program paid off their home mortgages, held yard sales to pay down credit card debt, and reconsidered purchases that involved using loans.
 As a result of this debt reduction based service, the families were able to establish a well funded emergency cash fund and there are some who cut up their credit cards.
-Find additional debt assistance programs and ways to get out of debt.
+The programs is often combined with other programs that help people get out of debt.

 There are Christian as well as faith based credit counseling agencies.
-They combine mentoring and faith based teachings with the standard services such as debt help.
-They often operate the same programs as “non-religous” groups (when it comes to debt help, credit repair, etc.) but a big difference of the Christian groups (as well as Jewish and Islamic) is the mentoring and general advice.
+They combine mentoring and faith based teachings with the standard services such debt management plans.
+They often operate the same programs as “non-religious groups (when it comes to debt help, credit repair, etc.) but a big difference of the Christian groups (as well as Jewish and Islamic) is the mentoring and general advice.
 Everything is free as well as non-judgmental.
 Read more about Christian free credit counseling agencies.

-Additional debt assistance and credit counseling services are arranged as well.
+Additional debt relief programs, money management and credit counseling services are arranged as well.
 Many churches are also providing access to emergency low cost loans.
 This can be invaluable for desperate families that are out of all other options.
 There are a few benefits in turning to a church for these funds, and the main one being is they mandate debt counseling in order to apply for money.
 The service also stops members of the community from turning to high priced payday lending companies.

 Related Content From Needhelppayingbills.com